turchev/skypro/README.md

-Independent work on the course "Sprint Java" in the SkyPro.
+The second part of independent work on the course "Java Sprint" in SkyPro using Spring